 For busy Personal Trainers, getting your workout done depends on your clients’ schedules.
-You’ll want to maximise your time to fit in as many clients as possible, and accomodate their social schedules too.
+You’ll want to maximise your time to fit in as many clients as possible and accommodate their social schedules too.

 There’s no right time to train, though getting your sweat on within a certain timeframe will allow you to get the most out of your workout, and your working day.
 It’s also a great way to schedule your clients, based on when their fitness form really kicks in.

 We take a look at the optimum times to hit the gym…

 Early risers prefer morning sessions, to jumpstart their bodies for the day, and take advantage of a quieter gym environment.
 The adrenaline that comes from a morning workout switches the brain on, making you feel more active and alert for the day ahead.

 Clients that need a little motivation to get their sweat on will benefit from morning sessions, as there’s less on their agenda to get in the way.
 No more poor excuses for ducking out!

 If weight loss is your clients’ goal, morning workouts are a great way to kickstart their metabolism, helping the body to burn more calories throughout the day.

 Mid-morning is a great time to train older adults, as the gym floor is relatively quiet and this quiet spell in your schedule will allow you to dedicate a little more time if needed.

 Studies have shown that those who train in the morning tend to make healthier food choices for the rest of the day.
 A great way to keep those watching their waistlines on track.